3rd Battalion, 319th Field Artillery Regiment: Operation Denver

 On 8 April 1966, the 173rd Airborne Brigade's Operation Austin I was cancelled, and the brigade was notified to conduct Operation Denver in the Sông Bé area.
-The brigade published its base operation order, focused on movement from Bien Hoa to Sông Bé, on 9 April 1966.
+The brigade published its base operation order, focused on movement from Bien Hoa to Sông Bé Base Camp, on 9 April 1966.
 On 10 April 1966, Battery C, 3/319 accompanied 1/503rd Infantry to Sông Bé Airfield.
-The remainder of 3/319 closed via C-130 by 14:40 on 11 April.
+The remainder of 3/319 arrived via C-130 by 14:40 on 11 April.
 On 13 April, Battery B was attached to 1/503rd and occupied a fire base at Position Blue to the northwest of Sông Bé to support search and attack operations.
 Battery B was in position at 09:13, fired preparatory fires on Landing Zone Red in support of Company A, 1/503rd and departed the fire base at 18:32.
 On 14 April, the battalion fires landing zone preparations on LZs Jade, Opal and Diamond, in support of two battalion-sized airmobile operations by 1/503 and 1RAR.
 On 15 April, Battery C moved by ground to establish a fire support base at grid location YU 183105, fired a 10-minute artillery preparation on LZ Lilly in support of 1/503, and remained in position until 17 April.
 On 18 April, Battery A was inserted via CH-47 onto LZ Harvard and established a fire support base to support 2/503 Infantry's operations in AO Ireland, south of Sông Bé.
 On 19 April, Battery A displaced to LZ Colgate, remaining there in support of 2/503 until 22 April.
 The battalion returned to Bien Hoa on 23 April, with one battery remaining with 2/503rd at Sông Bé until 25 April.
 Over the course of Operation Denver, the battalion (including the four guns of 161st Battery, Royal New Zealand Artillery in support of 1 RAR) fired 5,103 rounds in 614 missions.
 The battalion also controlled the fires of two four-gun 4.2in mortar platoons (one from 2/503rd and one from D/16 Armor) which fired 1,466 rounds in 192 missions.

 From 1 May to 31 July 1966, 3/319th AFAR, under the command of LTC William Nordin, supported the brigade's Operations Dexter, Hardihood, Hollandia, Uniontown, Yorktown, Aurora I and Aurora II, in addition to routine security operations.
 The battalion fired 28,565 rounds during 3,108 missions.
 The brigade report for this period noted that all tactical plans, including reaction forces, should include the detailed planning of safe air corridors to allow for simultaneous employment of artillery preparations and air strikes during airmobile operations.
 This was also the last operation with the New Zealand battery which in June amalgamated with the newly-formed 1st Australian Task Force.